mgmediaweb/awesome-books-es6/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Awesome Books

-> Very useful website application to register a catalog of books by title and author, in addition to deleting those that are no longer used.
+> ##### Very useful website application to register a catalog of books by title and author, in addition to deleting those that are no longer used.
+> ##### This app developed in JS ES6, HTML and CSS, in addition to numerous validations to optimize the user experience.

 ## Built With